Select Type of Degree:

 Illustration programs prepare individuals to use artistic techniques to develop and execute interpretations of the concepts of authors and designers to specifications.
 Includes instruction in book illustration, fashion illustration, map illustration, rendering, exhibit preparation, textual layout, cartooning, and the use of various artistic techniques as requested by clients.

-Students studying Illustration can advance up to a Bachelors degree.
-On average, 75% percent of women and 25% percent of men make up the degrees awarded across all college campuses.
+Students studying Illustration can advance up to a Postbaccalaureate certificate.
+On average, 83% percent of women and 17% percent of men make up the degrees awarded across all college campuses.
 Of all the US states, Georgia is where degrees in Illustration are most popular.
 The Median Starting Salary for an undergraduate degree in Illustration is $36,800.

 Majoring in Illustration, your experience can be applied to different careers.
 Illustration majors go on to find jobs including Art, Drama, and Music Teachers, Postsecondary and Designers, All Other which are in high demand.
-Some of the top paying jobs for Illustration majors include Art, Drama, and Music Teachers, Postsecondary, Artists and Related Workers, All Other and Designers, All Other.
+Some of the top paying jobs for Illustration majors include Art, Drama, and Music Teachers, Postsecondary, Artists and Related Workers, All Other and Set and Exhibit Designers.

 These are the highest paying careers for Illustration majors.